I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 5. Give your child a chance to explain

-But if you want to get through to your child, give him a chance to explain himself.
+It’s easy to react to a child’s behavior without knowing why.
+But if you want to get into to your child’s world, give them a chance to explain themselves.

 You can ask: